 On this particularly fine April day she was wearing her expensive leopard skin coat with a little fur hat perched on her heaped-up hair and long leather boots.
 And the Doctor was wearing a long black Central European overcoat with the astrakhan collar which marked him as having seen better days.
 Naturally, I refused to take their 5p admission. (pp. 11–12)

-En route to the final, the Wanderers must face all manner of opposition, from the confident Barchester City – the first of the Big Boys in the qualifying rounds – to the much-fancied team from Manchester, complete with a coterie of fans who run riot through the village.
+En route to the final, the Wanderers must face some formidable opposition, from the confident Barchester City – the first of the Big Boys in the qualifying rounds – to the much-fancied team from Manchester, complete with a coterie of fans who run riot through the village.

 There is a wonderful comic tone running through this novella, from the descriptions of the Wanderers’ preparations to the observations on their various opponents.
 I love this passage on Barchester, a town much despised by its neighbours for the smugness of its residents.